RabbitMQ Binder

 A comma-separated list of RabbitMQ management plugin URLs.
 Only used when

-contains more than one entry.
-Each entry in this list must have a corresponding entry inspring.rabbitmq.addresses
+nodescontains more than one entry.
+Each entry in this list must have a corresponding entry inspring.rabbitmq.addresses.Default: empty.

 spring.cloud.stream.rabbit.binder.nodes